shmel1k/qumomf/README.md

 Just now qumomf supports only automated master recovery.
 It is a configurable option and can be disabled completely or for a cluster via configuration.

-Master election supports two modes:
+Master election supports two modes: `idle` and `smart`.
+Election mode might be configured for each cluster independently.

+Both electors supports those options:

+  - `reasonable_follower_lsn_lag` - on crash recovery, followers that are lagging more than given LSN must not participate in the election.
+  - `reasonable_follower_idle` - on crash recovery, followers that are lagging more than given duration must not participate in the election.

+Value of 0 disables this features.

+### Idle

-1. `delay` - naive and simple elector which finds alive replica last communicated to the failed master (received data or heartbeat signal).
+Naive and simple elector which finds alive replica last communicated to the failed master (received data or heartbeat signal).
+Followers with the negative priority will be excluded from the master election.

+### Smart

-2. `smart` - elector tries to involve as many metrics as can:
+Elector tries to involve as many metrics as can:
   - vshard configuration consistency (prefer replica which has the same configuration as master),
   - which upstream status did replica have before the crash,
-  - how replica is far from master comparing LSN to master LSN,
+  - how replica is far from the master comparing LSN to the master LSN,
-  - last time when replica received data or heartbeat signal from master,
+  - last time when replica received data or heartbeat signal from the master,
-  - user promotion rules based on instance priorities.
+  - user promotion rules based on the instance priorities.

 You can define your own promotion rules which will influence on master election during a failover.
 Each instance has a priority set via config.
 Negative priority excludes follower from the election process.

-Election mode might be configured for each cluster.

 ## Recovery hooks